bhnord/activities/events.md

 Join us on our First Free Friday to get to know our space and the benefits of coworking for FREE!

+### Intl Women’s Day @ Nichols Hse

+In honor of International Women’s Day, at the Nichols House Museum we’re highlighting stories about the women of 55 Mount Vernon Street, including the Nichols sisters, domestic staff, and local artists.

 ### Intl Women’s Day Movie Night

 On Friday March 7th, international women's travel community Wanderful is teaming up with Ula Cafe and Wenham Street Cinema to celebrate International Women's Day (March 8) and Women's History Month with a FREE film screening of Wadjda (2012)!

-### Intl Women’s Day @ Nichols Hse

-In honor of International Women’s Day, at the Nichols House Museum we’re highlighting stories about the women of 55 Mount Vernon Street, including the Nichols sisters, domestic staff, and local artists.

 ### ‘Air’ Screening @ Sam Adams

 Escape the dread of the impending week at the brewery with our weekly watch parties!

-### Yoga at Modern Renaissance Mus

-Welcome to a special Sunday Morning Yoga with live piano at the Museum of Modern Renaissance!

-### ‘Hunger Games’ Screening

-Join us this International Women's Day as we celebrate one of our favorite female main characters, Katniss Everdeen, with a screening of the Hunger Games!

 ### Portrait Drawing Open House

 Join us for our spring Open House at the Academy of Realist Art Boston!

+### Winter Group Bike Ride

+Boston Bikes is organizing a series of four winter group rides between December and March.

+### Live Jazz in Rozzie

+Jazz great Charles Tolliver returns to the Roxbury Library for another performance with Boston's Makanda Project, to begin the group's 2025 season.

+### Floral Arrangement Workshop

+Visit CanalSide Food + Drink at CambridgeSide while making your own floral arrangement!

 ### World of Rot Talk

 Britt Crow-Miller, Author, Founding Director of CityWild and Senior Lecturer at University of Massachusetts, AmherstWe may not always notice, but our world is rotten.

-### Floral Arrangement Workshop

-Visit CanalSide Food + Drink at CambridgeSide while making your own floral arrangement!

-### Live Jazz in Rozzie

-Jazz great Charles Tolliver returns to the Roxbury Library for another performance with Boston's Makanda Project, to begin the group's 2025 season.

-### Winter Group Bike Ride

-Boston Bikes is organizing a series of four winter group rides between December and March.
+### WINTERACTIVE 2025

+Experience the second year of WINTERACTIVE, a free, walkable art experience featuring more than 15 artworks and interactive play elements, presented by the Downtown Boston Alliance.

 ### SoWa Sundays

 GREET SPRING EACH SUNDAY IN MARCH.There is only one 450 Harrison Ave.

-### WINTERACTIVE 2025

-Experience the second year of WINTERACTIVE, a free, walkable art experience featuring more than 15 artworks and interactive play elements, presented by the Downtown Boston Alliance.
+### Grrrl Talk @ Remnant

+Join us with DJs RaDJoy and Stealthmode as they spin vinyl classics and faves.

 ### Cambridge Youth Hockey Day

 Celebrate all that makes Youth Sports fun at Cambridge Youth Hockey’s second annual Cambridge Hockey Day on Saturday March 8th.

-### Grrrl Talk @ Remnant

-Join us with DJs RaDJoy and Stealthmode as they spin vinyl classics and faves.

 ### TITANIC: The Exhibition

 Real Stories, Real People, Real Artifacts.

+### Harry Potter: The Exhibition

+Harry Potter: The Exhibition is a touring experience that delights fans worldwide with authentic film props, exclusive behind-the-scenes looks, and fun interactive surprises to find.

+### 20+ Free Live Music Spots in Boston

+Cue the drums.
+There’s no better way to spend the night than jamming out with your best friends and belting along to your favorite smash hits.

 ### Museum of Ice Cream Boston